 He’s feeling uncomfortable/itchy

-Here I’ve got a really funny story to tell.
+I’ve got a really funny story for you.
 Baloo doesn’t shed so I have to trim his hair about every 2 months.
 Since I’m not a pro, I sometimes don’t trim it evenly.
-So around his butt, it sometimes gets a bit longer until I realize that I have to shorten it again.
+So, around his butt, it sometimes gets a bit longer until I realize that I have to shorten it again.
 The other day, it happened again, his hair grew a bit too long and the last bit of his poo got stuck in his hair… Yeah, dog mom stories.

-So I obviously had to clean it and pretty much wiped his butt.
-Dogs’ anuses are very sensitive and Baloo’s is even more.
-He can’t stand it when I have to touch him there (it’s not exactly a pleasure for me either, but what can I do? 😉 ).
+So, I obviously had to clean it and pretty much wiped his butt.
+Dogs’ anuses are very sensitive.
+He can’t stand it when I have to touch him there (it’s not exactly a pleasure for me either, but what can you do? ;)).
 He’s more or less standing still when I do it.
 But once I’m done he’s completely freaking out.
 He’s getting “the zoomies”, running around, jumping and becomes vocal.
 A real pain in the butt, quite literally!